Luwen-Zhang/SNEnsemble/README.md

 # ENSEMBLE

-It is the repository for the article *ENSEMBLE: Ensembling empirical models and machine learning exemplified by fatigue life extrapolation of fiber-reinforced composites* (**Update after acceptance**).
+It is the repository for the article (**Update after acceptance**).

 ## Requirements

-This work is built on our developed open-source tabular prediction benchmark platform [`tabular_ensemble`](https://github.com/LuoXueling/tabular_ensemble).
+This work is built on our developed open-source tabular prediction benchmark platform `tabular_ensemble`.

 Note that the requirements change from time to time in `tabular_ensemble`.
 To reproduce our dependencies: